Anti-Alias/bevy_ui_dsl/README.md

 # Bevy UI DSL

-A "domain specific language" designed to make building UIs in Bevy more pleasant.
+A tiny, plugin-less, macro-less "domain specific language" designed to make building UIs in Bevy more pleasant.
 This DSL uses the same ingredients that **bevy_ui** uses, so those already familiar with **bevy_ui** should have an easy time learning it.

 ## UI Example